Lonsdale College, Lancaster: History

 The college was originally located in what is now Bowland North to the north of Alexandra Square.
 The college was designed in tandem with Bowland and was in fact designed as a mirror image of it.

 In 2004 the college moved, along with Cartmel College to some of the newly built buildings to the south of the main campus in Alexandra Park.
 Its original buildings were transferred to the other founding college, Bowland, and became known as Bowland North.

 Facilities

-Lonsdale College has a bar called The Red Lion, a computer lab, a study room, and a launderette.
+Lonsdale College has a computer lab, a study room, and a launderette.

 Residences

 Just over half of the college's students live in college at any one time.
 Other Lonsdale students live in Lancaster city centre.
 The residential buildings housing the college's entirely en-suite accommodation are named after places in the Lonsdale area.
 Residential buildings are reallocated from year to year for administrative convenience so which are Lonsdelian ones is subject to change each year.